-Coming out STILL MATTERS.
-When people know someone who is LGBT, they are far more likely to support equality under the law.
+Coming out - whether it is as lesbian, gay, bisexual, transgender, queer or allied - STILL MATTERS.
+When people know someone who is LGBTQ, they are far more likely to support equality under the law.
 Beyond that, our stories can be powerful to each other.

 Every person who speaks up changes more hearts and minds, and creates new advocates for equality.

 Watch HRC's National Coming Out Day 2015 video:

 For more on coming out, visit HRC's Coming Out Center or check out the resources below.

 Learn about Coming Out Day

 However you identify, HRC and its Coming Out Project hope these guides help you meet the challenges and opportunities that living openly offers to each of us: